ashwin-kn/Portfolio/README.md

 ## Final Score Table

 The final score table provides an overview of how each stock performs based on the analyzed metrics.
+Please refer to the 'Financial Data Analysis Project.sql' file for further understanding.

 This SQL code is creating two tables, `Score_Table` and `Weightage_Table`, and then performing operations to calculate the final score for each symbol based on certain metrics and their corresponding weightages.